TriKro/rsb-content/part4-evaluative_market_experiment/event-smoke-test.md

 * Networking or drinks
 * Conference

-This type of smoke test is easiest to organize in a larger city, where there are already lots of events and lots of people.
-Even though an event focuses on your target clients in one location, it can be used to establish a more in-depth relationship giving you much more information than interacting online.
+This type of smoke test is easiest to organize in a larger city, where there are already lots of events and people.
+Even though an event focuses on your target clients in one location, it can be used to establish a more in-depth relationship, giving you much more information than interacting online.

 Events themselves are attractive as a low upfront investment product.
 They can be considered valuable content.
 They can be used as a source of highly qualified leads \(or a way to test a channel\), leading into an upsell or presell of a different product/service.

 Because an event is a mini-product in and of itself, it can be used to test a number of different hypotheses around related business models.
 Most frequently, events help with scaling up exploratory customer discovery.
-They help with exploring customers and problems the most.
+They help the most with exploring customers and problems.
 They can also be combined with other techniques, like basic landing page smoke tests \(with a minimum audience size to confirm there is enough interest in the audience\).
 Also they can be considered or combined with a concierge MVP, where the event is combined with delivering a service.

 ### Time Commitment

 Most evening events will take 5-10 hours to organize.
 This will usually be enough for validation purposes.
 The biggest "time suck" tends to be finding a venue, particularly if you want to run a specific type of event.
 The event itself typically lasts 1-3 hours.
 The key is to make it long enough to seem valuable to the target audience.

 Breaks during the event are critical.
 They give participants time to network, go to the bathroom, and eat or drink anything you've provided.
 They help consolidate anything learned.
 From a validation POV, breaks provide you with unstructured time to interview your target audience.

 ### How To